johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 cd ~/network-services/ddns
 sudo docker-compose up -d
 ```
-   You can now navigate to your Cloudflare dashboard for your domain and see your A records dynamically update.
+   You can now navigate to your Cloudflare DNS dashboard for the domain and see your DNS 'A' records dynamically update.

 # Configuring Technitium: